Professional edition active

 Sites for biopsy

 If EBUS-TBNA and bronchoscopic transbronchial biopsies are nondiagnostic or if bronchoscopy cannot be tolerated, mediastinoscopy can be done to biopsy mediastinal or hilar lymph nodes, or video-assisted thoracoscopic (VAT) lung biopsy or open-lung biopsy can be done to obtain lung tissue.
-If sarcoidosis is strongly suspected but a biopsy site is not evident based on examination or imaging findings, positron emission tomography (PET) scanning can help identify occult active sites such as heart, bone, muscle, and brain.
+If sarcoidosis is strongly suspected but a biopsy site is not evident based on examination or imaging findings, positron emission tomography (PET) scanning can help identify the occult active sites such as bone, muscle, liver, or spleen.

 Exclusion of other diagnoses

-Exclusion of other diagnoses is critical, especially when symptoms and x-ray signs are minimal, because many other disorders and processes can cause granulomatous inflammation (see table Differential Diagnosis of Sarcoidosis).
-Biopsy tissue should be cultured for fungi and mycobacteria.
+Exclusion of other diagnoses is critical, especially when symptoms and radiographic signs are minimal, because many other disorders and processes can cause granulomatous inflammation (see table Differential Diagnosis of Sarcoidosis).
+Biopsy tissue should be processed for fungi and mycobacteria tests.
 Exposure history to occupational (eg, silica, beryllium), environmental (eg, moldy hay, birds, and other antigenic triggers of hypersensitivity pneumonitis), and infectious (eg, tuberculosis, coccidioidomycosis, histoplasmosis) antigens should be explored.
 Purified protein derivative (PPD) skin testing or interferon gamma release assay should be done early in the assessment.

 Disease severity assessment